 Being awake for 17-19 hours is the equivalent of having a BAC of .05, and at 24 hours without sleep, you’re cognitively the same as being intoxicated

-- Rotating shifts are on their way out – more than 70 percent of agencies now have fixed assignments – a big leap forward in recent years
+- Rotating shifts are on their way out – more than 70 percent of agencies now have fixed assignments – a big leap forward in recent years.

-- Researchers have documented what length of shift seems best for your wellbeing — it’s 10 hours, not eight and not 12
+- Researchers have documented what length of shift seems best for your well-being – it’s 10 hours, not eight and not 12.

 The bad news:

-- If you work midnights, you’re at special peril
+- If you work midnights, you’re at special peril.

-- Whatever your shift, heavier workloads brought on by austerity budgets may be threatening you with dire long-term consequences
+- Whatever your shift, heavier workloads brought on by austerity budgets may be threatening you with dire long-term consequences.

-These state-of-the-profession updates were reported recently during a 90-minute national webinar called “Healthy Officers Are Safer Officers,” sponsored by Harvard University’s Kennedy School of Government and the National Institute of Justice.
+These state-of-the-profession updates were reported during a 90-minute national webinar – Healthy Officers Are Safer Officers – sponsored by Harvard University’s Kennedy School of Government and the National Institute of Justice.

 Studying hundreds of agencies and officers, researchers led by Dr. Karen Amendola of the Police Foundation have found a major change in shift arrangements taking place.
-Their latest survey shows “a significant decrease in rotating shifts,” Amendola said, with 72 percent of agencies now operating on fixed tours, compared to 54 percent in 2005.
+The Foundation's latest survey shows “a significant decrease in rotating shifts,” Amendola said, with 72 percent of agencies now operating on fixed tours, compared to 54 percent in 2005.

-Officers on duty 12 hours at a crack tended to be “sleepier and less alert while at work,” she said, and eight-hour shifts were associated with five times more overtime than 10-hour and three time more than 12-hour.
+Officers on duty 12 hours at a crack tended to be “sleepier and less alert while at work,” she said, and eight-hour shifts were associated with five times more overtime than 10-hour shifts and three times more than 12-hour shifts.

 In general, LEOs are four times more likely than the overall population to sleep less than six hours daily, and that problem and its consequences are particularly evident among cops who work midnights, said Dr. John Violanti, a former New York State trooper who heads an ongoing, extensive study of police wellness at the University of Buffalo.

-That level of sleep deprivation is worrisomely close to less than five hours, the point at which people definitely “can’t function well,” he said.
+That level of sleep deprivation is worrisomely close to less than five hours, the point at which people definitely can’t function well, he said.

-Also officers working midnights are four times more likely than their day-shift colleagues to show signs of the “metabolic syndrome,” a cluster of symptoms related to a higher incidence of diabetes and cardiovascular disease.
+Also police officers working midnights are four times more likely than their day-shift colleagues to show signs of “metabolic syndrome,” a cluster of symptoms related to a higher incidence of diabetes and cardiovascular disease.
 The disruption of their bodies’ normal circadian pattern seems to open the way to greater risk of health crises such as heart attacks and cancer, Violanti said.

 Officers also show significantly more depressive symptoms than the general public, Violanti reported.
 At least some symptoms of PTSD show up in more than a third of officers, with 10 percent having a “very high rate” of post-traumatic stress indicators, he said.
 “What’s scary is that we don’t necessarily know who these officers are.
 They’re buried in among the others.”

-“Budget cuts have left lots of problems with fatigue,” declared Washington State University’s Dr. Bryan Vila, a former patrol officer and author of the classic book about his research specialty, Tired Cops.
-Overwork because of manpower shortages, larger beats, and heavier caseloads, as well as the growing stress of policing, “degrade officers’ capacity to do the job right,” he said.
+“Budget cuts have left lots of problems with fatigue,” declared Washington State University’s Dr. Bryan Vila, a former patrol officer and author of the classic book about his research specialty, "Tired Cops."
+Overwork because of manpower shortages, larger beats and heavier caseloads, as well as the growing stress of policing, “degrade officers’ capacity to do the job right,” he said.
 “Overtime can grind down a department to the point it can’t provide the services it needs to.